gycobden/gycobden/README.md

 ![test](https://github.com/gycobden/gycobden/blob/main/serene-morning-reflection-of-mount-rainier-over-a-tranquil-lake-free-photo.jpeg)
-- My name is Graham and I'm a second year at the University of Washington!
+- My name is Graham and I'm a third year at the University of Washington!
 - I'm interested in software and web development and I'm excited to share some of my stuff
 - I hope your day is going well🐸